 The Southeastern Massachusetts Bioreserve is one of the largest unfragmented forests in eastern Massachusetts.
-As part of the Bioreserve (along with nearby Copicut Woods and Watuppa Reservation), Freetown-Fall River State Forest protects a special ecosystem that provides habitat for countless wildlife species.
+As part of the Bioreserve (along with neighboring Copicut Woods, Copicut Wildlife Management Area, and Watuppa Reservation), Freetown-Fall River State Forest protects a special ecosystem that provides habitat for countless wildlife species.

 Keep an eye out for woodland mammals like deer, foxes, and chipmunks moving through the forest.
 Visit in spring, when frogs, turtles, and salamanders bring the wetlands around Mother’s Brook and Doctor’s Mill Pond to life.
 If you enjoy freshwater fishing, head to Rattlesnake Brook, which is stocked with brook trout and open to anglers.